dipinarora9/Peer-2-Peer-Messaging-App/README.md

-## This project is in active development.
+## This project is under development.
 There might be some breaking changes.

 ### This app demonstrates Peer2Peer communication over TCP.